-Paul Moen has more than twenty years’ experience in government affairs, public policy and law, offering clients unique insights into competitiveness, trade policy and developing opportunities at the intersection of government and business.
+Paul Moen has more than 25 years’ experience in government affairs, public policy and law, offering clients unique insights into competitiveness, trade policy and developing opportunities at the intersection of government and business.
 An international trade lawyer by background, Paul has advised major corporations, governments and not-for-profits in Canada and around the world, previously holding leadership positions in the global biotechnology industry and his own international firm, MoenGlobal Advisors.

 Paul has worked with Amgen, the world’s largest biotechnology company, where he led global government affairs strategies in Canada, Latin America, Europe and China and was posted to Washington, DC.
 He also worked in Geneva, Switzerland as a corporate lawyer with Merck Serono, a leading European bio-pharmaceutical firm, negotiating complex business deals and supporting all operations in Asia.